Monday, November 23, 2020

 “...So, like you.”
 Sairek asked in a tone that was not a question at all.

 “I should have known what I was getting into but I went anyway.
 That means I was stupid.
 You knew even more, are far less experienced, and yet you came anyway.
-That makes you stupid, too, but more stupid than me, that's for sure.”
+That makes you stupid, too, but more stupid than me, that's for sure.
+Happy birthday by the way.
+Bet this isn't how you expected your first week of twelve years to go, eh?”

-“What, is this some sort of competition or something?”
-Sairek asked dryly.
+Sairek gave him a dry look.
+“What, is this some sort of competition of 'who messed up the most' or something?"

 “No, you dolt, it means that if you want to make it out of here alive with your friends intact and not becoming one of those things, then you better start thinking more rationally and planning to make outcomes happen, rather than hope they will turn out alright.
 Also, to start thinking a couple of steps ahead and have back up plans in case something goes wrong.”
 Varhi explained, groaning in discomfort as he moved to lay back on the sleeping bag with a weary sigh, one hand rubbing his left side where it was bruised the worst.
 “For example… what do you think would have happened if I hadn’t been able to help you against that thing…?”